-Although it’s true that a proper estate plan can ensure your property will be managed and distributed according to your desires, it’s equally as true that an outdated plan can have unintended and potentially devastating ramifications.
+Although it is absolutely true that a proper estate plan can ensure your property will be managed and distributed according to your desires, it is equally as true that an outdated plan can have unintended and potentially devastating ramifications.

 As a general rule of thumb, you should review your estate plan every 3 to 5 years to account for life’s many changes.
 Examples of such changes include the following:

-Distribution Schemes.
+Assets and Distribution Schemes.
 A good estate plan includes a distribution scheme that specifies precisely when and how your assets will be distributed to your intended beneficiaries.
-Unaccounted-for changes in your financial situation or beneficiary designations can unravel even the most carefully crafted plans.
+Unaccounted-for changes in your financial situation or beneficiary designation can unravel even the most carefully crafted plans.

-If you haven’t recently reviewed your estate plan to account for life’s changes and to determine if it still reflects your wishes, I urge you to do so now.
+If you haven’t recently reviewed your estate plan to account for life’s changes or to determine if it still reflects your wishes, I encourage you to do so now.
 Then seek assistance from an experienced attorney if you believe modifications may be necessary or desirable.
-With offices in Boulder City and Henderson, Mr. Woodbury can be reached at (702) 933-0777 or by e-mail at firstname.lastname@example.org.